 Chemicals, particulate dust, or reduced oxygen in the air causes health hazards for workers.
 As an employer, it’s your job to eliminate exposure to these hazards if possible.
 Ensuring your people are wearing their protective equipment is simply not good enough.
 To truly protect them requires evaluating their lung function with a pulmonary function test (PFT) and the effectiveness of their protective equipment.
-Our respiratory testing services exceed regulations because we’re committed to doing it right.
 As with all of our occupational health testing, our respiratory testing services were developed and are carried out by some of the most knowledgeable experts in the industry—so you can rely on the results.
 Customizable to meet your needs wherever you’re working in Canada, these services have been designed to protect employer and employee rights, ensuring that employees don’t lose employment unfairly and that employers can defend decisions when required.

 A pulmonary function test (PFT) or spirometry measures how well the lungs take in and release air and move gases such as oxygen from the atmosphere into the body.
 The PFT can be used to assess the effects of toxic substances such as isocyanides on the lungs, check the suitability of wearing self-contained breathing equipment, and assess whether people are fit to occupy strenuous positions, among other things.
 The PFT is common in ongoing exposure surveillance programs.
 Our PFT includes:

 A trained technician then conducts a spirometry test to assess actual lung function.
 The technical equipment measures total lung volume and expiration velocity (volume over time).